“Sigillum Civitatis Novi Eboraci”

 Picturing the sails of a windmill on the Seal is acknowledgment of three important parts of New York City’s history.
 Although associated with the Dutch in popular culture, when the sails of a windmill first appeared on the Seal the city was under English rule.
 Reason number one was that windmills were used to grind wheat to flour.
 The second two reasons involve the city’s Dutch heritage.
 Many Dutch families, some in positions of authority, had windmills on their coats-of-arms.
 The windmill’s arms mimic the saltire, or St. Andrew’s Cross, and three saltires, arranged vertically, are central to the coat-of-arms of the city of Amsterdam, New York having been Nieuw Amsterdam.

-The Seal’s most prominent features are the figures of a sailor and a Native American; they first were used in 1686, one year after James, Duke of York, for whom the city was named, succeed to the throne as James II, King of the United Kingdom.
+The Seal’s most prominent features are the figures of a sailor and a Native American; they first were used in 1686, one year after James, Duke of York, for whom the city was renamed, succeed to the throne as James II, King of the United Kingdom.
 To illustrate that the province of New York had been patented to him by his brother, Charles II, James’ ducal coronet was added in the crest position to the Seal by 1669.
 James was the proprietor of the province.

 Facing out from the Seal itself, a sailor occupies the dexter, Latin for “right,” position.
 The sailor, because of the Latin name for his position, is named Dexter.
-He holds a lead-lined plummet, used for measuring water depths, in his right hand.
+He holds a lead plummet, used for measuring water depths, in his right hand.
 Some mistakenly say he is holding a plumb, a carpenter’s tool.
 Including the sailor recognizes the importance that shipping played in the economic development of New York.
 From 1830 until the 1950s New York was the busiest port in the world.

 The Native American, holding a bow in his left hand, is a Lenni Lenape man, a member of the Algonquin tribe, that first lived on the island of Mannahatta, meaning “land of many hills” later Anglicized to Manhattan; he represents the human origins of New York City.
 Standing in what is called the sinister position, “sinister” is Latin for “left,” the Native American should be holding up the shield, along with the sailor.
 One serves as the “dexter support,” the other as the “sinister support.”
 The figures should not be leaning on the shield.
 Both figures stand on a laurel branch, as a symbol of peace between the native population and the newly-arrived settlers.